lzufalcon/noduino-sdk/examples/blink/README.md

 $ make
 ```

-or make output more message:
+Or make output more message:

 ```bash
 $ make V=1